iancheung0202/RecycleSorter/README.md

 ## Accomplishments that we're proud of and what we learned

 We are very proud of completing our first ever image classification project from scratch.
-This 24-hour time period has been a challenging and rewarding journey, as we had to undertake a variety of tasks, such as developing an algorithm to detect patterns in images, training a machine learning model on a large dataset, and optimizing the model for accuracy.
+This 24-hour time period has been a challenging and rewarding journey, as we had to undertake a variety of tasks, such as developing an algorithm to detect items in images, training a machine learning model on a large dataset, and optimizing the model for accuracy.
 We also had to learn about different syntaxes and techniques for such image classification.
 Additionally, we had to develop an interface to allow users to be able to receive predictions from the model in real time using a live webcam.
 This has been a monumental accomplishment, and we are proud to have achieved such a feat.

 ## What's next for RecycleSorter